vatpac-technology/sops/docs/separation-standards/classd.md

 </figure> |

 ### 5 min
+Two departing aircraft may be departed with 5 min spacing and be considered separated provided the conditions below are met.

 | Conditions | |
 | ------------- | ------------------ |
 | a) Both aircraft report reaching the cruising level;<br>b) If the following aircraft reaches that level first, apply another form of separation immediately; and<br>c) climb and cruising IAS of the following aircraft is at least **10 kt slower** and not more than **90%** of the climb and cruising IAS or Mach number of the leading aircraft. | <figure markdown>